Cameronkeene15/LinuxBuddy/README.md

 - No output:
   - Try `-v` to see full streaming output and any errors.

 ## Acknowledgments
 - [Ollama] for local model serving
 - [Microsoft Semantic Kernel] for chat completion integration

+## Contributing
+Feel free to contribute or open issues on GitHub!

+## License
+Licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+---
+Built by Cameron Keene with ‚ù§Ô∏è